 Lenders are temporarily stopping repossession actions

 During this current period of unprecedented uncertainty and upheaval we do not think people should be at risk of losing their homes.
 We therefore expect lenders to stop repossession action.
 This applies to all mortgage borrowers at risk of repossession, whether or not their incomes are affected by coronavirus.
-Many lenders have already committed to this.

 If you already have a repossession order on your home